 Old Paint Brush

-You’ll want to start by also cleaning the vase with rubbing alcohol and spraying with white spray primer.
+You’ll want to start by also cleaning the vase with rubbing alcohol and spraying it with white spray primer.

-2. Rub vase with joint compound.
+2. Rub the vase with joint compound.

-Since we’re renovating, we always have some joint compound on hand in the garage.
 However, if you’re looking for alternatives for other things you could use to create that texture, here are some ideas (Note: I haven’t tested any of these so no promises!)

 - Spackle – may need to thin with water